 - Eye problems and transient vision loss associated with head position

 More than 90 percent of TOS cases are neurological in nature while the remainder are vascular.
 As you can tell by the symptom description, TOS can be very serious.
 We can also see why making the diagnosis is difficult since the symptoms are highly varied.

 The most common causes of thoracic outlet syndrome are:

-- Inherited anatomical defects – You could be born with an extra rib located above the first rib.
-Or you might have a very tight band of fibers connected to your rib.
+- Inherited anatomical defects: You could be born with an extra rib located above the first rib or might have a very tight band of fibers connected to your rib

-- Repetitive activity – Using a computer, assembly line work, lifting things above your head, stocking shelves, or carrying a heavy backpack.
+- Repetitive activity: These include using a computer, assembly line work, lifting things above your head, stocking shelves or carrying a heavy backpack

 How Is Thoracic Outlet Syndrome Diagnosed?

 Detecting TOS is not easy, but prompt diagnosis is essential.
 Diagnostic delay can lead to worsening symptoms or even permanent disability.
 The correct diagnosis of TOS might include the following tests:

 - History and physical exam: Your doctor will ask you about your symptoms and then examine you.
 A complete exam of your neck, arm, pulses, skin coloration, range of motion and strength can help decide about further tests.